-In order to reach the regimes where both gravity and quantum effects must be taken into account, one can either start from microscopic quantum systems and attempt to increase their masses such that gravitational effects become relevant, or one approaches from the opposite direction of gravitating systems, reaching for ever smaller system sizes, in order to reach the quantum regime.
+In order to reach the regimes where both gravity and quantum effects must be taken into account, one can either start from microscopic quantum systems and attempt to increase there masses such that gravitational effects become relevant, or one approaches from the opposite direction of gravitating systems, reaching for ever smaller system sizes, in order to reach the quantum regime.

 For the latter approach, we will summarize the state of the art to detect classical Newtonian gravity, as well as some general relativity effects, which amount essentially to observing the drop of different sorts of "apples" and measure the duration and distance of the drop with exceedingly precise methods.
-Effectively-while testing the universality of free fall, and therefore one component of Einstein's equivalence principle, which is the basis of the theory of general relativity-such experiments perform a measurement of
+Effectively-while testing the universality of free fall, and therefore one component of Einstein's equivalence principle, which is the basis of the theory of general relativity-such experiments perform a measurement of the gravitational constants G and g; the latter in the case of a drop in the gravitational field of Earth and the former in relation to a further large source mass close to the test mass.